Call and Response: A Narrative of Reverence to Our Foremothers in Gynecology

 Step 3: Access a map of the United States and click on your individual state.
 From there you will gain access to a list of academic institutions which may carry the publications listed in Step 2.

-Step 5: Take a photo of your “corrected” book and share on Instagram, Twitter, or Facebook to get more folks involved using the hashtags #correctinghistory #callandresponse #lucybetseyanarcha #countwaylibrary
+Step 5: Take a photo of your “corrected” book and share with michellehartneyart on Instagram, mmkhartney on Twitter, or Michelle Hartney on Facebook to get more folks involved using the hashtags #correctinghistory #callandresponse #lucybetseyanarcha #countwaylibrary.

 Further Reading